gogs/docs/en-US/features/webhook.md

 # Webhook

 Gogs supports web hooks for repository events, you can find it in settings page(`/:username/:reponame/settings/hooks`).
-All event pushes are POST requests.
+All event pushes are POST requests, and we currently support two versions of formats: Gogs and Slack.

 ### Parameters

 - `Payload URL` is the URL address that receives the event push information.
-- Only support JSON format event information currently.
 - `Secret` helps your server identify.
 - Only support `git push` event hook currently.
 - `Active` indicates whether the hook is enabled or not.